yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_deploy_a_catalog.rst

 PeakMinInstances        | [Optional] Required only if setting a peak schedule.
 The minimum number
                         | of VDA instances running at peak times.
 BufferCapacity          | [Optional] Defaults to 10%.
 To ensure that new user sessions have a smooth
-                        | logon experience, the capacity buffer enables extra sessions to be ready
+                        | login experience, the capacity buffer enables extra sessions to be ready
                         | for demand spikes, as a percentage of current session demand.
 For example,
                         | if there are 100 active sessions and the capacity buffer is 10%, Citrix
                         | provides capacity for 110 sessions.
 A lower capacity buffer percentage
                         | can result in a decreased cost, but could also result in some sessions
-                        | having an extended logon time if several sessions start concurrently.
+                        | having an extended login time if several sessions start concurrently.
 ServiceAccount          | [Optional] Internal use only.
 Do not set it.
 ServiceAccountPassword  | [Optional] Internal use only.
 Do not set it.
 ======================  =============================================================================